buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/PropertySets/Pset_EnvironmentalEmissions.md

+# Pset_EnvironmentalEmissions

 Property set for the application of energy emissions produced by facility and physical elements.
 <!-- end of short definition -->